danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 We can see that our portfolio **PFL** (pink line) has returns somewhere around 4th place that are smoother and less volatile than top performing stocks.
 This is a result of diversification that can reduce risk overall.

-Now let's see our top 10 Ticker and Portfolio Annualized Sortino Ratio values
+Now let's observe our top 10 Ticker and Portfolio Annualized Sortino Ratio values.

     df_ret_second_year_comb_last = df_ret_second_year_comb_last[['Ticker', 'Date', 'Annualized % Return', 'Annualized Sortino Ratio']]
     df_ret_second_year_comb_last.sort_values(by=['Annualized Sortino Ratio'], ascending=False, inplace=True)